microsoft/playwright-testing-service/samples/get-started/README.md

 This sample uses a basic test to show how the service can speed up test suite completion with more parallel cloud browsers.

-If you have not yet created a workspace or configured your subscription for access to the private preview, please follow the [quickstart](../../docs/quickstart.md) guide.
+If you have not yet created a workspace or configured your subscription,  please follow the [ReadMe](../../../README.md).

 ## Sample setup
 1. Clone this sample: